Magento vs Shopify

 Limited Customer Support

 While using Magento, you may run into some problems.
 Sadly, customer service can’t help you very much.
 You can ask them about sales questions, but errors are out of their domain.
-The reason is that customer service is reserved for Magento Commerce users.

 Some Features Are Locked Behind Magento Commerce

 Some advanced features are only available behind a paywall, namely upgrading to Magento Commerce.
 These include abandoned cart recovery methods and a built-in rewards program.
-Only paying users will have access to the advanced functions.

 You can ask your developer to code these functions into Magento’s free version.
 The problem is that it takes time and money, especially if you’re doing this alone.
-Hiring another person to perform the installation and coding is also not an option for some users.

 While there are extensions on the Magento Marketplace, many users are averse to spending extra on unnecessary ones.